-Timing Example 1: Remy reveals Light Ale during his Drink Phase.
-He is holding "I best not.
-Someone needs to keep a level head", which would allow him to Ignore the Drink.
-He chooses not to play it, since the Drink only has an Alcohol Content of 1.
-Phrenk (from RDI 3) plays "Here ya go...
+Timing Example 1: Kaylin reveals Light Ale during her Drink Phase.
+She is holding "Ah!
+I really needed a bath", which would allow her to Ignore the Drink.
+She chooses not to play it, since the Drink only has an Alcohol Content of 1.
+Phrenk plays "Here ya go...
 This'll make that drink better!" to add 2 Alcohol Content to the Light Ale.
-After Phrenk's card resolves, Remy will have another opportunity to play "I best not" to Ignore the spiked Light Ale, even though he previously chose not to respond.
+After Phrenk's card resolves, Kaylin will have another opportunity to play "Ah!
+I really needed a bath" to Ignore the spiked Light Ale, even though she previously chose not to respond.